hategekimanahirwaarnold/printf/README.md

 # Custom printf function

-This project is a part of the ALX Software Engineering program, aimed at creating a custom version of the standard C library function "printf".
+This project aimes at creating a custom version of the standard C library function "printf".
 The goal of this project is to implement a subset of the functionality provided by the original "printf" function, including formatting strings, integers, and floating-point numbers.

 ## Usage

-To use the custom "printf" function, simply include the "holberton.h" header file in your C program and call the "printf" function with the desired formatting options.
+To use the custom "printf" function, simply include the "main.h" header file in your C program and call the "printf" function with the desired formatting options.
 For example:

 ```c
 #include "spoutnikrs.h"